MonkeyDmagnas/devops_task/README.md

 # DEVOPS-TASK DOCUMENTATION
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 IT Boookstore is a react-project.
-I have used this project as test for my Devops project.
+I have used this project for my Devops task. \
 You can run my project by running in Docker by pulling image link below:
 ```
 docker pull monkeydmagnas007/staging_task:latest